Academic Excellence

 Students above a 2.00 GPA are considered in good standing.
 Students who fail to meet the minimum cumulative grade point requirement of 2.00 may be permitted to continue their studies on a provisional basis.
 See campus Academic Standing policies.

-Students in Environmental Design who withdraw from all their registered courses two semesters in a row will have a hold placed on their account prohibiting them from further registration with the exception of registration in Summer Session classes, which are not counted in the regular academic year.
-Students will not be readmitted for return to CU Boulder before one full academic year has elapsed (not including the semester of withdrawal).
+Students in Environmental Design who withdraw from all their registered courses two semesters in a row will have a hold placed on their account prohibiting them from further registration except for registration in Summer Session classes, which are not counted in the regular academic year.
+Students will not be readmitted to CU Boulder before one full academic year has elapsed (not including the semester of withdrawal).

 Attendance